ruhan-dave/cyclists-counter/README.md

   }
 ```

+It is important to note that all the data augmentation options will be applied on the images, before entering the resize layer.

 During the training phase, we can monitor many parameters with tensorboard (see [Train the model](#Train-the-model)).
 Tensorboard also offers the possibility to see some examples of input images after data augmentation.
 Here are 3 of them:

 |                                                      Example 1                                                      	|                                                      Example 2                                                      	|                                                      Example 3                                                      	|